Willpatpost/Willpatpost/GitHub Repo Directory/For School/CS 417/CPU Core Temps/CPU Core Temp URL.md

 # CPU Core Temperature Analyis

 Welcome to the Project!
-This project is designed to [solve a problem](https://github.com/Willpatpost/CPU-Core-Temp-Analyzer).
+This project is designed to [display cpu core temperatures over a period of time using interpolation](https://github.com/Willpatpost/CPU-Core-Temp-Analyzer).

 ## About

-This project aims to provide an efficient solution for managing tasks and improving productivity.
+This project aims to provide an insight into the level of work your central processing unit uses.

 [Project Documentation](https://example.com)